-Having grown up all over Montana, it only seemed logical that I would attend the ABIII Law School here in our beautiful state.
+Having grown up all over Montana, it only seemed logical that I would attend the Blewett School of Law here in our beautiful state.
 For my undergraduate, I attended the University of Montana and received dual degrees in Business Administration and Marketing and Management with a certificate in Entertainment Management.
-I chose to continue my higher education at ABIII because I was very familiar with the campus, community, and people, and I feel that they empowered me to become the best possible version of myself.
-Some other motivators for my attendance here include my father (who graduated from ABIII in 1984!) and from my experiences working as a legal assistant at Darty Law Office.
+I chose to continue my higher education at the law school because I was very familiar with the campus, community, and people, and I feel that they empowered me to become the best possible version of myself.
+Some other motivators for my attendance here include my father (who graduated from the law school in 1984!) and from my experiences working as a legal assistant at Darty Law Office.
 When I’m not involved in legal studies, I enjoy volunteering at the Humane Society and attending to my own pets, Bailey, Koach, Pilot, and Mario.

 I grew up in the small town of Stevensville, Montana in the heart of the Bitterroot Valley.
 I received my undergraduate degree in History from the University of Montana and came to law school right after graduation.
 Having spent my entire life in the western part of Montana, I feel comfortable talking to anyone about what an amazing state we live in and giving advice about the best way to spend an afternoon in Missoula.
 I knew immediately that the Alexander Blewett III School of Law at the University of Montana was the law school for me; I love the small community, dedicated staff and practice-based curriculum.
 There has not been a dull moment since I started.
 In my spare time, I volunteer as a Court Appointed Special Advocate and at various leadership programs for young women across the state.
 I am involved in Women’s Law Caucus and also enjoy kayaking, camping, knitting, and cats.

 Hailing from the Land of 10,000 Lakes, I came out west looking for something different than what Minnesota had to offer.
-I attended North Dakota State University prior to coming to ABIII, getting my Bachelor of Science in Management Communication with Minors in Criminal Justice, Sociology, and Psychology.
+I attended North Dakota State University prior to coming to the Blewett School of Law, getting my Bachelor of Science in Management Communication with Minors in Criminal Justice, Sociology, and Psychology.
 When I was considering law schools I was looking for a community to call home and a school that would challenge me intellectually.
-ABIII caught my attention, and has since met my expectations on every level.
+The Blewett School of Law caught my attention, and has since met my expectations on every level.
 Everyone is extremely supportive and the professors genuinely want to get to know you and watch you succeed.
 On campus, I am involved in Kappa Alpha Theta as the Vice President of the Missoula Alumnae Chapter, the Women’s Law Caucus as well as the Criminal Law Student Group.
 Outside of class, I enjoy hiking, running, camping, hunting, snowshoeing, floating, softball, and reading.

-Prior to my residence in Missoula, I lived in Nevada, my home state, where I attended the University of Nevada-Reno where I earned my Bachelor’s Degree in Journalism and Spanish.
-Upon completion, I headed north up to Bozeman where I worked as a manager of catering operations at Emerson Grill.
-I was content with this until the 2016 elections, which inspired me to become more involved in my community and take my career and voice up to the next level and attend ABIII here in Missoula.
-My interests have led me to pursue a Natural Resources and Environmental Law Certificate to help me make a difference in the world.
-Being in Missoula empowers me to be the best version of myself, and constantly being surrounded by natural beauty compels me to work my hardest every day.
-Around campus, I am involved with the Outlaw Student Group and the Women’s Law Caucus, as well as being involved with the Bike Walk Bitterroot Organization.
-When I’m not busy, I can be seen hiking all around Missoula or enjoying the vibrant music scene.
+Prior to my residence in Missoula, I lived in Nevada, my home state, where I attended the University of Nevada-Reno and earned dual Bachelor’s Degrees in Journalism and Spanish.
+Upon completion, I headed north to Bozeman where I worked as the manager of catering operations at the Emerson Grill.
+I loved my work in Bozeman until the 2016 elections, which inspired me to take my career and activism to the next level and attend the Blewett School of Law in Missoula.
+On campus, I am involved with the OUTlaw Student Group, the Women’s Law Caucus and am on the Blewett School of Law Negotiations Team.
+When I’m not busy with school, you can find me frolicking in the mountains or enjoying Missoula’s vibrant music scene.